-- + The top of the ladder could be a dream or a goal. - + Help the young person to write the steps they need to take to achieve the dream or goal.
-Use this sheet as many times as needed to keep the young person moving towards their goals.
+- ◆ The top of the ladder could be a dream or a goal. - ◆ Write the steps you would need to take to achieve the dream or goal.
+Use this sheet as many times as needed to help yourself progress in moving towards the goal.